MindTouch/node-ckbuilder/README.md

 	> git submodule update --init

-### Using the default ckbuilder.jar
+### Using ckbuilder.js

-If you did not compile your own version of `ckbuilder.jar` and all you want to do is to build CKEditor, then there is a simpler way to do this:

- 1. Clone the [CKEditor](https://github.com/ckeditor/ckeditor-dev) repository (hint: there is a "Download ZIP" button on the right side of the page if you don't know how to use git).
- 2. Inside ckeditor-dev run:

-    ```
+Run

     > ./dev/builder/build.sh
-    ```

- 3. That's it - CKBuilder will be downloaded automatically and a "release" version of CKEditor will be built in the new `dev/builder/release/` folder.
+That's it - a "release" version of CKEditor will be built in the new `dev/builder/release/` folder.

 **Note:** CKBuilder which is run by calling ```build.sh``` script will use default ```build-config.js``` which define skin, files to be ignored and plugins.
 For more information about build-config run builder with ```--build-help``` command.

 **Note2:** The shell script is designed to run on Mac/Linux.
 If you are a Windows user, install [Git for Windows](http://msysgit.github.io/), make sure "Git Bash" is checked during the installation process and then run this script using "Git Bash".

-### Using a custom ckbuilder.jar

 To get the list of all available commands and options, run:

-	> java -jar ckbuilder.jar --help
+	> node src/ckbuilder.js --help

 #### Available commands